mckinsey/qbstyles/README.md

 ![png](examples/output_7_0.png?raw=true)

-## Tested Chart Types

-- Line plots
-- Scatter plots
-- Bubble plots
-- Bar charts
-- Pie charts
-- Histograms and distribution plots
-- 3D surface plots
-- Stream plots
-- Polar plots

-## Customising further
+## How do I create my own styles?

-Have a look at the files [qb-common.mplstyle](qbstyles/styles/qb-common.mplstyle), [qb-dark.mplstyle](qbstyles/styles/qb-dark.mplstyle) and [qb-common.mplstyle](qbstyles/styles/qb-light.mplstyle): they contain many other properties that you may want to customise.
+Have a look at the files [qb-common.mplstyle](qbstyles/styles/qb-common.mplstyle), [qb-dark.mplstyle](qbstyles/styles/qb-dark.mplstyle) and [qb-common.mplstyle](qbstyles/styles/qb-light.mplstyle).
+They contain many elements that you may want to customise.

-To do so, create a file similar with the above at the root of you project, and apply it after the `qbstyle` as follows:
+To do so, create a file similar to the above files at the root of you project, and apply it after the `qbstyle` as follows:

 ```python
 import matplotlib.pyplot as plt